zennur/AWS-CDK-Import-OpenAPI/README.md

 ```

 ### Usage
-<b> Prepare Your OpenAPI Specification: <b> Ensure your OpenAPI YAML file is ready and located within your project directory.
+<b> Prepare Your OpenAPI Specification: </b> Ensure your OpenAPI YAML file is ready and located within your project directory.

-<b> Configure the CDK Stack: <b> Modify the API class within the api.py file to customize the AWS environment according to your needs.
+<b> Configure the CDK Stack: </b> Modify the API class within the api.py file to customize the AWS environment according to your needs.

-<b> Deploy: <b> Run the following commands to deploy your infrastructure to AWS:
+<b> Deploy: </b> Run the following commands to deploy your infrastructure to AWS:
 ```shell
 cdk bootstrap
 cdk deploy